shlienlab/raccoon/docs/index.rst

 	:width: 400px

 |
-Welcome to raccoon's documentation!
+Welcome to RACCOON's documentation!
 ===================================

-Resolution-Adaptive Coarse-to-fine Clusters OptimizatiON (raccoon) is a python 3 package for top-down clustering automatization.
+Resolution-Adaptive Coarse-to-fine Clusters OptimizatiON (RACCOON) is a Python 3 package for top-down clustering automatization.
 It searches for the optimal clusters in your data by running low information features removal, non-linear dimensionality reduction, and clusters identification.
 Tunable parameters at each of these steps are automatically set as to maximize a clustering "goodness" score.
 This process is then repeated iteratively within each cluster identified.